shivamshahi07/shivamshahi07/README.md

 # 💫 About Me:
-🔭 I’m currently working on MERN stack development <br>👯 see my portfolio on Shivamshahi.bio.link<br>🌱 I’m currently learning Next.Js <br>⚡ trying to make a difference with my skills
+🔭 I’m currently working on T3 stack Development <br>👯 see my portfolio on https://shivamshahi.vercel.app/<br>🌱 I’m currently deciding Between Web3 And Artificial Intelligence <br>⚡ trying to make a difference with my skills

 ## 🌐 Socials: